Sharing Understanding

 Agape is one of four Greek words that mean “love” in English (the others are “Eros,” “Philios,” and “Storge”).
 In English versions of the Bible, agape is nearly always the word for "love.”.
 Agape is a love not based on emotion, qualification, expectation, or condition.
 It does not seek revenge, merit, or righteousness and gives the receiver the gift of being holy, accepted, and accessible without any strings attached.

 Agape (also translated as grace) is the word early Christians used to describe God's essential nature.
-Agape is a love we can all have and should strive for if we want peace and harmony within ourselves and with others.
+Agape is a love we can all have and should strive for if we want peace and harmony within ourselves and others.
 It becomes transcendent when we honor agape and make it sacred in the community.

 Meaning: